dotnet/AspNetCore.Docs/aspnetcore/blazor/security/content-security-policy.md

 CSP is supported in most modern desktop and mobile browsers, including Chrome, Edge, Firefox, Opera, and Safari.
 CSP is recommended for Blazor apps.

-<h2 id="policy-directives-6x">Policy directives</h2>
+## Policy directives

 Minimally, specify the following directives and sources for Blazor apps.
 Add additional directives and sources as needed.
-The following directives are used in the [Apply the policy](#apply-the-policy-6x) section of this article, where example security policies for Blazor WebAssembly and Blazor Server are provided:
+The following directives are used in the *Apply the policy* section of this article, where example security policies for Blazor WebAssembly and Blazor Server are provided:

 * [base-uri](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/base-uri): Restricts the URLs for a page's `<base>` tag.
 Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.
 * [block-all-mixed-content](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/block-all-mixed-content): Prevents loading mixed HTTP and HTTPS content.